botman99/P4Util/P4Util_ReadMe.txt

 	In most cases, you would want to use regex to search for some substring of the output of a P4 command and then use those substrings as arguments into some other P4 command.
 For example, you may want to get a list of users and then for each user, find the workspaces they have on the server and output the username followed by the name of the workspace.
-Or you may just want to count how may workspaces each user has and output the username followed by the number of workspaces, etc.
+Or you may just want to count how many workspaces each user has and output the username followed by the number of workspaces, etc.